spatialnetworkslab/florence-datacontainer/README.md

 # Florence DataContainer

-A powerful, light-weight interface to manage data.
+A powerful yet light-weight interface to manage data.
 Designed to be used with [florence](https://github.com/spatialnetworkslab/florence).

 ## API Reference